panoply/vscode-liquid/readme.md

   // Whether or not to enable control flow operator completions "liquid.completion.operators": true,

+  // Whether or not to enable section object completions "liquid.completion.sections": true,

-    // Whether or not to enable section object {% schema %} defined data completions "liquid.completion.sections": true,
+  // Whether or not to enable JSON {% schema %} tag completions "liquid.completion.schema": true,

+  // Whether or not to enable JSON {% schema %} tag diagnostic validations "liquid.validate.schema": true,

   // Controls whether formatting is enabled or disabled "liquid.format.enable": true,